 FC Dallas U23 – The League for Clubs

-Division 5 – UPSL and NISA Nation – Multiple DFW Teams
+Division 5 – UPSL & NISA Nation

 Again, this level is not officially sanctioned by USSF.
 What separates these leagues from local leagues is that they are all national leagues that play at (theoretically) a higher level.
-They are mostly amateur or a very light-level of semi-pro.

-The UPSL Texas North is for my money the highest level of amateur soccer in the area.
+The UPSL Texas North is, for my money, the highest level of amateur soccer in the area.
 The best of these teams on the right day can challenge teams in Tier 4 or Tier 3.

 D5 Clubs in North Texas and Proximity